amadebusuyi/POS4everyone/README.md

 * Admin staff - Can create a sales staff; add, modify and delete items in store and more
 * Sales staff - Can only sell items and view personal sold item history.

+#### Passwords:
+* Admin: key3yj
+* User: You can update password from the admin panel but typically 1234qwer

 #### A point of sale
 * Add the cost price and selling price of items in store
 * Easily search through items at the point of sale